ergosaint/ActiveDirectoryLab/README.md

     ![Screenshot 2024-11-19 183537](https://github.com/user-attachments/assets/e646bbfc-d590-49f8-b633-215960efc633)

-43. now you can close this VM
+43. Now you can close this VM

 ## Last step is to create a Windows 10 Virtual Machine to see the client side of Active Directory "CLIENT1"